OP-TED/espd-validation-schematron/README.md

 ### Repository structure

-`mock-ups` contains Microsoft Viso UI mock-ups of the various ESPD criterion and the exporterd version in PNG format.
+`mock-ups` folder contains Microsoft Viso UI mock-ups of the various ESPD criterion and the exporterd version in PNG format.
 Those files are used for user visualisation and demonstration of possible look of the ESPD criteria.
 This folder is not maintained and is provided as is.

-`schematron` contains the validation rules for each version of ESPD, starting with version 2.0.1. (e.g. `schematron/Schematron-v3.3.0`).
+`schematron` folder contains the validation rules for each version of ESPD, starting with version 2.0.1. (e.g. `schematron/Schematron-v3.3.0`).
 All the activity will take place in one of those folders.
-For maintaining an existring release use the corresponding folder.
+Maintaining an existring release, please use the corresponding folder.
 For a new version make a copy of the latest version of ESPD and rename according to the new version (e.g. copy `schematron/Schematron-v3.3.0` to folder `schematron/Schematron-v4.0.0` to create the structure for a new version).

 `schematron/Schematron-vX.X.X` folder structure is standard and contains:
-- `espd-schematron-gc.bat` an Windows executable that is present in the root of the folder
+- `espd-schematron-gc.bat` an Windows batch executable that is present in the root of the folder
 - `ESPDReqeust` the folder containing the necessary input and output files for ESPD Request validation
 - `ESPDResponse` the folder containing the necessary input and output files for ESPD Response validation
 - `common` the folder contains all common artefacts, libraries, and XSD files necessary to validate and produce extra validators
 - `gc` the folders contains all Code List files of that specific ESPD version
-- all `logs` folders contain the output of the execution of internal pipelines and should be checked for errors in the log files after each execution.
+- all `logs` folders contain the output of the execution of internal pipelines and should be checked for errors.
+If any errors occur during processing they are in the log files after each execution.

 ## Documentation